matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 - Each component designed to implement one **thing** in the app that is visible on the screen.
 - A component wraps up all the HTML and code to make one little widget work correctly.
 - A component can be reused multiple times in the same application.
-- Components can be nested, or shown inside of each other.
+- Components can be nested, or shown inside each other.
 - Every app has a component called the **App** component, and it is always the most parent component.
 - Each component has its own:
-    - Component Class
+    - Component Class.
-    - Component Template
+    - Component Template.
-    - Component CSS File
+    - Component CSS File.
-    - Spec File
+    - Spec File.

-**Generating a New Component**
+**Generating a New Component.**

 ```console
 ng generate component <name>
 ```

-**App Bootup Process**
+**App Bootup Process.**

 - Angular loads up each component class file, inspects the **selector** property.
 - Angular then takes a look at the HTML document that got loaded into the browser.